shakfu/buyer-log/doc/REVIEW_AND_FIXES_SUMMARY.md

 The buyer-log project has been transformed from a prototype with minimal testing and error handling into a much more robust, maintainable, and production-ready application.

 ### Key Achievements
-- ✅ Test coverage: 5% → 75% (+1400%)
+- [x] Test coverage: 5% → 75% (+1400%)
-- ✅ Configuration: Hard-coded → Environment-aware
+- [x] Configuration: Hard-coded → Environment-aware
-- ✅ Error handling: Generic → Specific with logging
+- [x] Error handling: Generic → Specific with logging
-- ✅ Forex model: Flawed → Historical tracking enabled
+- [x] Forex model: Flawed → Historical tracking enabled
-- ✅ All 23 tests passing
+- [x] All 23 tests passing

 ### Current Status
 **Rating:** Good (7.5/10) - Up from Fair (6/10)